 In the spring of 2001, Artistic Director Pierre Tetrault and Managing Director Nancy Coy, along with the Board of Directors, announced that YPT was the recipient of a generous gift of $1.5 million.
 The donation was a gift from Mr. Kevin Kimsa in honour of his mother, Mrs. Lorraine Kimsa for her lifelong dedication to community theatre.
 In acknowledgement of this gift, YPT was renamed Lorraine Kimsa Theatre for Young People until July 2011, at which time it returned to its founding name, Young People’s Theatre.

 Allen MacInnis took over as Artistic Director of Young People’s Theatre in 2002 and was joined by Executive Director, Nancy J. Webster in 2004.
 During the company’s 40th season, they celebrated by establishing the Education & Participation Department, building on existing educational programs and establishing bold new initiatives.
 The goal was to highlight the inextricable link between the company’s excellent professional productions and its innovative arts education – and to bring both streams under one artistic vision.
 That vision, to have a positive and lasting impact on children’s social, emotional and intellectual development through theatre, is expressed in the phrase learning is at the centre of everything we do at YPT.

 In 2014, The Ada Slaight Education Centre at YPT was launched courtesy of a $3 million gift from the Slaight Family Foundation.
 YPT increased the reach of its Education & Participation programs and expanded its partnerships with community agencies, focusing on early learning, newcomers, shelters, and children in care.
 In addition, its Drama School spread its reach to four locations in the City (Downtown, North York, Etobicoke and The Beaches).

-Now, after 50 years, YPT is bursting at the seams with highly engaged audiences, bustling drama school classes, strong community partnerships, and innovative in-school programming.
+Now, after 56 years, YPT is bursting at the seams with highly engaged audiences, bustling drama school classes, strong community partnerships, and innovative in-school programming.
 With the onset of the COVID-19 pandemic, YPT was among the first to shift online — transforming our theatre spaces into streaming studios and bringing innovation to virtual programming.
 Today’s YPT enjoys a reputation for deeply meaningful experiences for artists, volunteers, staff, educators and, above all, young people.